 Left unaddressed, the pain can color your whole life and affect your mental health.
 Don’t let that happen to you!

 While you can’t change the realities of the past you can work to resolve the pain.
-Painful memories may still surface but with time and intent you can refuse to let the experiences of divorce stain your heart and mind forever.
+Painful memories may still surface but with time and intent you can refuse to let the experiences of divorce drain your heart and mind forever.

 But, how do you do this?
 How do you save your mental health and keep your heart from becoming bitter?
 How do you let go of the hurt when the wrongs done to you justify your feelings?